LactoseIntoleranceGGJ24/MakeMeLaugh/README.md

 # Delivery or Death

-Deliver food orders in a post-apocalyptic world of giant birds
+Deliver food orders in a post-apocalyptic world filled with hordes of hungry birds

 # Credits